qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/develop_how_to.rst

   4. Make changes to the source code.
   5. Cycle to 2.

 This will be the main cycle of your activities.

 Mind that you start with a Generator run creating your application.
 This is necessary to produce a runnable application that will work in a browser.
-You might have to re-run this step , depending on the variant of source version you created.
+You might have to re-run this step, depending on the variant of source version you created.
 (In such a case, you will cycle to 1. instead of 2.).
 The currently available source jobs include :ref:`pages/tool/generator/generator_default_jobs#source`,